proger/proger/README.md

 Projects:

+- `pip install accelerated-scan`: Accelerated Scan is a high-performance GPU implementation of the first order associative scan for Torch
 - `pip install world-model`: Learning from simulation by predicting the next frame and action: https://github.com/proger/world-model

 I write notes in my blog, https://proger.github.io